-Currently-funded AHA faculty awardees with at least one year of funding remaining on the original award term at the time of activation (April 1, 2022) may apply to serve as the primary mentor.
+Currently funded AHA faculty awardees with at least one year of funding remaining on the original award term at the time of activation (April 1, 2023).

-Up to two additional co-mentors are permitted, but are not required.
+Up to two additional co-mentors are permitted but are not required.

-Current AHA awardees who hold the following grants are eligible to serve as the mentor for this supplement:
+Awardees who hold the following AHA grants are eligible to serve as mentors for this supplement:

+- AHA Institutional Research Enhancement Award (AIREA)

 - AHA Merit Award

 - Career Development Award

 - Collaborative Sciences Award

 - Established Investigator Award

 - Innovative Project Award

 - Transformational Project Award

 - Project PIs of a funded Strategically Focused Research Network